RohitInnostax1/JAVA_OOPS_BASCIS/JavaOops.md

 #### Heap Area
  Heap stores the actual objects.
 It creates when the JVM starts up.
 The user can control the heap if needed.
 It can be of fixed or dynamic size.
 When we use a new keyword, the JVM creates an instance for the object in a heap.
 While the reference of that object stores in the stack.
 There exists only one heap for each running JVM process.
 When heap becomes full, the garbage is collected.

+ #### Why multiple inheritance is not supported in Java?
+To reduce the complexity and simplify the language, multiple inheritance is not supported in java.

+Suppose there are three classes A, B, and C. The C class inherits A and B classes.
+If A and B classes have the same method and we call it from child class object, there will be ambiguity to call the method of A or B class.

+Since compile-time errors are better than runtime errors, Java renders compile-time error if you inherit 2 classes.
+So whether you have same method or different, there will be compile time error.